Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 Bruuk grumbled, and indicated himself and the Mjrnhrm.
 "Us."

 "Yeah?
-I kinda guessed you would be, Bruuk, but uh...no offense intended Moj, you’re a bit of a surprise..."
+I kinda guessed you would be, Bruuk, but uh... no offense intended Moj, you’re a bit of a surprise..."

 "No offense taken," Moj assured him.
 "But yes.
 No deathworlder I, but gifted with useful skills anyway."